dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 * Select the **run** button for the DELETE request.

   The DELETE request is sent to the app and the response is displayed in the **Response** pane.
-The status code is 200 and the response body contains the deleted `Todo` item.
+The response body is empty, and the status code is 204.

 # [Visual Studio Code](#tab/visual-studio-code)